seanfisk/dotfiles/README.md

 These are my configuration files for various shells and other things.
 Currently, it contains configurations for the **bash shell**, **z shell**, **git**, **hg**, **tmux**, **ack**, and **X windows**.

+This configuration is compatible only with **GNU Bash 4 and up** and **Zsh 5 and up**.
+Backwards compatibility is typically not an issue because I compile my own software when it is not available on a given machine.

 I don't recommend just cloning this repository and using it.
 Rather, I would recommend picking out pieces that you like and inserting them into your own configurations.

 Installation